 - Visit the Coed Llandegla Forest website for more walking route information.

-- Check out our blog post about mountain biking in Coed Llandegla Forest.
+- You can go mountain biking in Coed Llandegla Forest too!

 Walks in Loggerheads Country Park

 Situated within the Clwydian Range the Loggerhead Country Park is the perfect place for an easy stroll in the sunshine.
 The park contains many well surfaced and easily accessible trails including the Cliff Top Trail & Riverside Trail.